-As of October 2021, there are 39 federal ESA-listed or candidate animal species and one ESA-listed plant species in Alaska (USFWS 2021a, NOAA 2021a).
-The State Endangered Species List currently includes two birds (Short-tailed Albatross [Phoebastria albatrus] and Eskimo Curlew [Numenius borealis]) and three marine mammals (blue whale [Balaenoptera musculus], humpback whale [Megaptera novaeangliae], and right whale [Eubalaena]).
+As of January 2023, there are 40 federal ESA-listed threatened or endangered species in Alaska (USFWS 2021; NOAA 2021a).
+The State Endangered Species List currently includes two birds (short-tailed albatross [Phoebastria albatrus] and Eskimo curlew [Numenius borealis]) and three marine mammals (blue whale [Balaenoptera musculus], humpback whale [Megaptera novaeangliae], and right whale [Eubalaena]) (ADFG 2021).
 The five state-listed species are also listed as endangered under the federal ESA.

-There are no ESA-listed threatened or endangered plant or animal species and no designated critical habitat known or expected to occur in the ROI (USFWS 2021b, 2021c, 2021d).
+There are no ESA-listed threatened or endangered plant or animal species and no designated critical habitat known or expected to occur in the ROI (USFWS 2022a, 2022b).